 Make a conscious effort to tune out advertising.

 Remember that the goal of advertising is to sell.
-It is paid communication by a company to lure you to buy their products and continue with your wasteful lifestyle.
+It is paid communication by a company to lure you to buy their products (or jump on board their ideas) and encourages you to continue with your wasteful lifestyle.
 Tune them out.
 This will oftentimes be a challenge as advertising and promotional culture permeate daily life.
 However, a conscious decision to stay away from it goes a long way.
 When faced with a conundrum, always ask the question “what do I need” instead of “what do I want.”